nadyop/bootqa-play/README.md

 # Basic Logic
-include mathematics formulas and string manipulation that use recursive method on Java Language.
+include play formulas and string manipulation that use recursive method on Java Language.